temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 The Workflow Definition then calls two Activities, `Withdraw` and `Deposit`.
 Activities are where you perform the business logic for your application.
 Like Workflows, you define Activities in Go by defining Go functions which receive a `context` and some input values.

-In this tutorial, the `withdraw` Activity takes in the details about the transfer and calls a service to process the withdrawal:
+The `withdraw` Activity takes in the details about the transfer and calls a service to process the withdrawal:

 <!--SNIPSTART money-transfer-project-template-go-activity-withdraw-->
 <!--SNIPEND-->

 If the transfer succeeded, the `Withdraw` function returns the confirmation.
 If it's unsuccessful, it returns an empty string and the error from the banking service.

-In this tutorial, the banking service simulates an external call.
+In this tutorial, the banking service simulates an external API call.
+You can inspect the code in the `banking-client.go` file.

 The `Deposit` function looks almost identical: